top of page

-is the founder of Present Well-Being LLC and the creator of The Light You CastTM Curriculum (previously known as the Present Teacher Restoration Project).
+is the founder of Present Well-Being LLC and the creator of The Light You CastTM Curriculum, and the Present Teacher Restoration Project.

 Jen received her BA in Elementary Education from the University of Michigan (Go Blue!) and her MA in Socio-Cultural Foundations and Educational Thought from Western Michigan University.